Tien Chiu

 I’m also planning to work some more on the beaded fringe, though time is rapidly getting away from me (especially since I am still sleeping ten hours a day).
 It’s OK, though…everything will get done eventually.

 And now Fritz has arrived to harass me, so I am peering around a cat and typing with the keyboard held awkwardly in my lap.
-Lest you think that I’m the only one who gets feline help, though, here is Tigress, “helping” Mike at the computer.
+Lest you think that I’m the only one who gets feline help, though, here is Tigress, “helping” B. at the computer.
 Isn’t she adorable when she’s naughty?

 Tigress claiming the keyboard